 To better understand interactions between tree and bark beetle communities in subalpine forests, we used a large dataset consisting of XXX,XXX plots established by the United States Forest Service Forest Inventory and Analysis Program.
 The FIA program inventories all public and private forested land using a spatially and temporally distributed sampling design, making it useful for the study of tree species distributions (e.g., Iverson and Prasad 1998, Rehfeldt et al. 2006) and tree demography DeRose et al. (2013).
 In the Western US, all FIA plots are visited once every ten years (Gray et al. 2012).
 At each plot, field crews collect data within four 7.32 m radius subplots arranged in a fixed pattern.
 For each tree within the plot, field crews record the species, size (diameter at breast height; DBH), and status (live or dead) for trees (>= 12.7 cm DBH).
 For each live tree, field crews additionally record up to three damaging agents likely to prevent the tree from surviving >2 years, reduce the growth of the tree in the near term, or negatively affect the tree’s marketable products (e.g., MPB) (Burrill et al. 2017).
 For dead trees that were alive at the previous visit, the proximate cause of death is also collected for any tree that was alive at the previous visit and at revisit is dead using visible evidence (e.g., fire scars, bark beetle galleries).
 Because identifying the mortality agent is more challenging, cause of death codes are broad (e.g., “insect” or “disease”).

-Specifically, we ask:
+Something something something Specifically, we ask:

 How have host abundance and size influenced patterns of outbreak occurrence during the recent period of widespread bark beetle outbreaks?